robpetrin/robpetrin.github.io/content/blog/bengals-will-win/index.md

 It's nothing personal, Rams fans.
 I don't revel in your misery, and hold no ill will after two close matchups in Super Bowls 36 and 53.
 The Cincinnati Bengals fans have suffered far longer.

 I'm happy Matthew Stafford is out of Detroit and can contend for a title.
-The St. Louis Rams are equipped to go for it all this season with [future salary cap cramps](https://ramblinfan.com/2021/12/09/the-la-rams-have-already-spent-much-of-the-2022-nfl-salary-cap-increase/) preventing a multi-year run.
+The Los Angeles Rams are equipped to go for it all this season with [future salary cap cramps](https://ramblinfan.com/2021/12/09/the-la-rams-have-already-spent-much-of-the-2022-nfl-salary-cap-increase/) preventing a multi-year run.
 Their coach looks forward to a [life after football](https://www.espn.com/nfl/story/_/id/33270237/los-angeles-rams-coach-sean-mcvay-ponders-future-says-wants-prioritize-family).

 ## Who's the next Superstar?

 In my opinion, Joe Burrow is a superstar in the making.
-There's a void at the top with Tom Brady's retirement.
+There's a void at the top of the league with Tom Brady's retirement.
 There's a lot of great young and up-and-coming talent at QB in the league -- Josh Allen, Mac Jones, Patrick Mahomes, Tua Tagovailoa, Lamar Jackson, Burrow, Lamar Jackson, Justin Herbert, Jalen Hurts, Kyler Murray.
 Of that list, only Mahomes has a championship.

 ## Rarified Air